 Giving young people confidence and skills

-We are supporting our local communities by providing a youth worker in every restaurant, making a difference to young people by giving them confidence and skills.
+In our local communities we aim to support youth services through every restaurant,making a difference to young people by giving them confidence and skills that they can take forward in life and work.
 Our careers work in schools also opens up possibilities for pupils.

 Through our presence in towns and cities across the UK and Ireland, we have always sought to help people access opportunities and make the most of their potential.
 We’ve done that by providing flexible working, £43million worth of training and helping young people get on through apprenticeships, and dedicated careers advice in partnership with Youth Employment UK.
 Our new Plan for Change means we will do even more.